novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_interfaces.png)
 ## Layout
 Interfaces manager shows those IO Interfaces created by the user and those that were  shared by some other.
-Shared In this case user can only browse interfaces unless he copied them to his own space.
+Shared interfaces can only be browsed unless they are copied to user own space.
 Once it has been copied user has total control over that interface.
-Favs App can also be set.
+**Favs app** can also be set.

 ![enter image description here](http://img.pyplan.org/Ui_layout.png)